ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VK_EXT_device_memory_report.md

 region is.

-The callbacks are clearly specified as only callable within the context of a call from the app into Vulkan.
+The callbacks are clearly specified as only callable within the context of a call from the application into Vulkan.
 We believe there are some cases where drivers can allocate device memory asynchronously.
 This was one of the sticky issues that derailed the internal device memory allocation reporting design (which is essentially what this extension is trying to do) leading up to 1.0.

 [VkAllocationCallbacks](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkAllocationCallbacks.html) is described in a section called “Host memory” and the intro to it is very explicitly